Cost a focus as GSK takes lead in new wave of biotech lung drugs

-The first is likely to be launched next year by GlaxoSmithKline (GSK.L).
-Rival firms including Teva Pharmaceutical Industries (TEVA.TA) and AstraZeneca (AZN.L) are racing to develop similar injectable drugs for patients with severe asthma, who do not respond adequately to traditional inhalers.

-It is all in pursuit of a new market that analysts believe may be worth around $7.5 billion (4.65 billion pounds) in annual sales.
+Rival firms are racing to develop similar injectable drugs for patients with severe asthma, who do not respond adequately to traditional inhalers, in pursuit of a new market that analysts believe may be worth around $7.5 billion in annual sales.

-But some analysts have estimated the new class of drugs might cost $10,000 to $15,000 per patient a year.

 GSK, the leader in asthma treatments since launching its Ventolin inhaler in 1969, consolidated its position in the new field by presenting late-stage Phase III data on its experimental drug mepolizumab at the European Respiratory Society congress in Munich on Monday.